PDC-support/benchmarks-procurement/benchmarks/PowerFLOW/README.md

 ### Allowed changes to input files

-The .cdi and .lgi must not be changed.
+The .cdi and .lgi files must not be changed.
 The number of cores and nodes need to be adjusted to fit on the system.
 Note that PowerFLOW requires an extra node used as a masternode, see the example submit file above for details.